 Prepare your materials

 - Container: a transparent glass jar with a wide opening to allow good ventilation.
-This could be a fishbowl, a round vase with a wide opening, a sweet jar with the lid removed, a pretty upcycled jar, or even a glass and brass box, like a jewellery box.
+This could be a fishbowl, a round vase with a wide opening, a sweet jar with the lid removed, a pretty recycled jar, or even a glass and brass box, like a jewellery box.
 It must be perfectly clean and dry before starting.

 - Substrate: this will vary depending on the type of plants.

-- Gravel, clay pebbles or pumice for the drainage layer.
+- Gravel, clay pebbles, or pumice for the drainage layer.

 - Decorative elements (optional): stones, moss, shells, pieces of driftwood, etc.